 A business must also choose how to value its goods for buyers in various places.
 The Free On Board (FOB) pricing proponents contend that it is just the price of goods or services at the frontier of the exporting country or the one provided to a non-resident.
 This means drawbacks include high expenses for faraway clients.

-All consumers pay the same amount plus goods under uniform-delivered pricing, which is simple to operate and is available nationwide.
-Between uniform-delivered pricing and FOB-origin pricing is zone pricing.
-Zone pricing means that all customers within a defined region are charged the same price.
+Under uniform-delivered pricing, which is simple to operate and available nationwide, all consumers pay the same amount for goods.
+Between uniform-delivered pricing and FOB-origin pricing is zone pricing, meaning all customers within a defined region are charged the same price.

-Basepoint pricing eliminates price rivalry by charging each customer the fees of shipping from a particular city to their location.
-For flexibility, some businesses establish numerous basis sites.
-Freight absorption pricing absorbs all or a portion of actual freight costs to attract customers, enabling the business to retain average expenses and remain competitive in increasingly competitive industries.
+Basepoint pricing eliminates price rivalry by charging customers the shipping fees from a particular city to their location.
+For flexibility, some businesses establish numerous branch sites.
+Freight absorption pricing absorbs all or a portion of freight costs to attract customers, enabling the company to retain average expenses and remain competitive in increasingly competitive industries.

 6. International Pricing